 Usage Of The Table At Trinity River East Campus-Center For Health Professions

 Anatomy and Physiology students were able to use virtual scalpel and rotation tools to view sections of the body.
 The ability to remove overlying anatomical structures and expose structural relationships was also beneficial.
 Students also attested that the Table made learning easier and more efficient thanks to the undo feature, among others.

 Usage Of Clinical Content Library At Northeast Campus

 Groups of 6 to 8 students review anatomy and pathophysiology content in labs by using the Table.
 Students have the ability to review anatomy from all angles, which helps them better conceptualize unique pathologies

-Research & Benefits Of The Table As A Study Tool
+Research & Benefits Of The Table As A Virtual Dissection And 3D Anatomy Tool

 The Table was used in intermediate and advanced procedure courses during lecture and small group components.
 They found the Table most beneficial when learning complex anatomical structures such as the shoulder girdle and bony thorax.
 Students were also asked to manipulate the cadaver into correct positioning along with rotating, cropping, and formatting the case images.
 Overall, students were encouraged to use the Table as a study tool for upcoming exams.